Typhoid Research & Advocacy

-One-third of the world’s population is at risk of contracting typhoid, a systemic bacterial infection spread through contaminated food and water that kills an estimated 220,000 people each year, primarily children in low-income countries.
-Caused by the bacteria Salmonella enterica serotype Typhi (S. Typhi), typhoid is an acute illness that is often misdiagnosed because its symptoms – prolonged fever, headache, nausea, constipation, loss of appetite and diarrhea – are so common.
+One-third of the world’s population is at risk of contracting typhoid, a systemic bacterial infection spread through contaminated food and water that kills more than 128,000 people each year, primarily children in low-income countries.
+Caused by Salmonella enterica serotype Typhi (S. Typhi), typhoid is an acute illness that is often misdiagnosed because its symptoms – prolonged fever, headache, nausea, constipation, loss of appetite and diarrhea – are so common.

-Newly developed conjugate vaccines have the potential to dramatically reduce the burden of typhoid around the world.
-These new vaccines offer important advantages over prior vaccines, including longer duration of protection, the ability to protect younger children, and the potential for delivery with other vaccines in routine immunization of infants.
+Newly developed typhoid conjugate vaccines have the potential to dramatically reduce the burden of typhoid around the world.
+These vaccines offer important advantages over previously available typhoid vaccines, including longer duration of protection, fewer doses required and the ability to protect children under two years of age, which allows for typhoid conjugate vaccines to be delivered with other vaccines in routine immunization of infants.
+By reducing the burden of typhoid, typhoid conjugate vaccines also have the potential help to prevent the occurrence of drug resistance.
 A recent rise in multidrug-resistant typhoid and nontyphoidal Salmonella has increased the urgent need for more effective vaccines.

 To speed the introduction of these life-saving vaccines, additional research and scientific collaboration is required.